T’nalak Festival + South Cotabato Travel Guide

 - Stay for a few more days at Saranggani and experience the 7 km white sand beach at Gumasa ( blog post coming soon)

-- Quick trip to Baras Bird Sanctuary and Sultan Kudarat Provincial Capitol (soon)
+- A quick trip to Baras Bird Sanctuary and Sultan Kudarat Provincial Capitol (soon)

 HOW TO GET TO KORONADAL, SOUTH COTABATO

-You have 4 options at the airport to reach the Yellow Bus Terminal:
+You have four options at the airport to reach the Yellow Bus Terminal:

 2. Jeepney – P50

 3. Van (Air conditioned) – P100 (both van and jeepney will require you to wait for other passengers for a while or until the car is full.

 4. Van which will bring you directly to Koronadal- P350 (if they cannot get the desired number of passengers, they will cancel the trip and bring you instead to the Yellow Bus terminal for P100 only)